top of page

 The Great Debate: The National Civics and Debate Championship

-This event offered a unique competitive experience where students must compete in a different event each of the three days of the competition to demonstrate the breadth of their civics knowledge and the diversity of their communications skills.
+This event offered a unique competitive experience where students had to compete in three events over two days of competition to demonstrate the breadth of their civics knowledge and the diversity of their communications skills.
 The tournament culminated in a special awards ceremony.

 HIGH SCHOOL